EMPOWER THROUGH HEALTH

 We recognize our mission through providing direct preventive and acute medical care driven by community participation, conducting multidisciplinary research projects to advance the frontiers of knowledge in global health delivery, and educating a future generation of global leaders to become socially responsible global citizens.

-To achieve the goal of advancing global health through research, ETH has begun scaling its Global Health Institute (GHI) to include five undergraduate and one medical school chapter.
+To achieve the goal of advancing global health through research, ETH has begun scaling its Global Health Institute (GHI) to include six undergraduate, one medical school, and two high school chapters.

 This network of student-led groups across the United States is dedicated to advancing global health equity.
 Our chapters bring together passionate and motivated students from a variety of academic backgrounds to learn, collaborate, and take action on pressing global health issues.
 Through partnerships with local and international organizations, our chapters develop and implement innovative solutions to improve health outcomes in underserved communities around the world.